 When Do I Need A Root Canal?

 It is when there is an infection or inflammation of the soft tissue (pulp) inside the root of your tooth.
 This pulp contains blood vessels, nerves, and connective tissue, which is why the damage can be so painful.
-A root canal procedure is the best way to treat this issue to relieve pain while maintaining a natural tooth.
+A dental root canal procedure is the best way to treat this issue to relieve pain while maintaining a natural tooth.
 In addition to keeping a natural appearance, a root canal will help ensure efficient chewing, maintain normal biting force and sensation, and protect other teeth from excessive wear or stain.

 Will a Root Canal Procedure Hurt?

-There is a common misconception that root canal procedures are arduous and painful.
+According to Oak Street Dental, there is a common misconception that root canal procedures are arduous and painful.
 There was some truth to this decades ago, but with advancements in technology and anesthetics, they are now no more uncomfortable than a routine filling and is also considered as an alternative to bone grafting, which could be much more painful.
 Today, most patients express that they are pleasantly surprised by the procedure and will often describe it as painless.

 What Happens During The Procedure?